KeenMate/into-phoenix/example-application.md

 Displays a film details like Title, Description, it's category, length in hours (computed on server from minutes), rating, special features and year of release.
 Rental rate and cost of replacemenant are also displayed.

 On second tab of this page there is a list with rental history of the displayed movie in a paged manner, ordered by rental day (newest on top).
 Page size is 10, fixed.
 Page number is put to querystring.
-List of rentals contains date of rental in format `YYYY-MM-DD"` and name of user who rented the film in format `"[First character of last name, capitalized]*, [Firstname]"` to anonymize user names.
+List of rentals contains date of rental in format `"YYYY-MM-DD"` and name of user who rented the film in format `"[First character of last name, capitalized]*, [Firstname]"` to anonymize user names.

 An order button: "Add to basket" is displayed on this page only if it's available to rent (calculated on server) AND user is logged in.
 On pressing this button [PRG](https://en.wikipedia.org/wiki/Post/Redirect/Get) is sent to server where the film is added to user's basket.
 User is then redirected back to film detail page.
 When the the film is in user's basket a message is displayed on this page saying "You already have this film in your shopping basket".